gms-electronics/formatingguide/removeintegrityprotection.md

 :exclamation: Study the drives you want to reformat carefully to avoid data loss by formatting the wrong drive.

+### Hardware Requirements

+:exclamation: Only use HBA / PCI Mode controllers that allow to loop through all information of the disk and all data streams directly to the operating system.
+Don't use under any circumstance Raid Controllers to perform these operations.
+You can find more information about HBA and Raid Controllers [here](https://www.servethehome.com/buyers-guides/top-hardware-components-for-truenas-freenas-nas-servers/top-picks-truenas-freenas-hbas/)

 ## Strategy to reformat the block size of a physical disk for one drive

 ### Requierements